-Your content is the most important part of your digital marketing campaign.
+Your content (the articles your write, posts, videos, etc.) is the most important part of your digital marketing campaign.
 It is not only vital for any one interested in healthcare and medical Internet marketing, but for everyone who uses a website as a marketing tool.

 Your content is the key to getting high rankings with the search engines such as Google, Bing and Yahoo.
 Your content is also the key to converting readers into followers and then patients.

 SEO Rankings and Engagement

 The content (articles, post, pages on your website) will get indexed and if properly optimized will get ranked by Google.
 The better, and more relevant, the higher your rankings.
 The best ranking webpages are those which have been written well and have been optimized.

 The same content has another purpose.
 Your articles will be answering questions.
 Better yet, your content should be educating and informing your readers.